Car Accident Lawyer In Fort Lauderdale

-In most states, the leading cause of traffic fatalities is failure to remain in the lane, as well as improper or erratic changing of lanes.
-The next most common cause of such deadly accidents is failure to yield the right of way.
+In most states, the leading cause of traffic fatalities is the failure to remain in the lane, as well as improper or erratic changing of lanes.
+The next most common cause of such deadly accidents is a failure to yield the right of way.

 Some motorists are inclined to become angry on the road, thereby leading them to make impulsive and often dangerous decisions while driving.
 They may behave in a manner that is very aggressive, unsafe and threatening.

 The Center determined that fatalities caused by intoxicated driving were more common in rural areas where there was a lack of public transportation.
 For example, an inebriated motorist in Montana or North Dakota may be unable to telephone a taxi or ride the subway, as one might in New York or Washington, D.C.
 However, there is an exception in Utah, where there are stringent liquor laws and a large population of Mormons, whose practice prohibits drinking.

 Speeding occurs the most frequently in rural areas because they contain roads that extend for miles with little traffic to reduce the speed at which motorists drive.
 In expansive rural areas, there is often a dearth of law enforcement officers who can sufficiently enforce safe driving regulations.
 In contrast, urban roads are frequently congested with traffic, making it more difficult to speed as often as one might in rural areas.

 Speeding is prevalent among teen motorists.
 The Centers for Disease Control (CDC) states that teen motorists are more inclined to speed than adult drivers, and male teens are more prone to speeding than female teens.